weaversa/cryptol-course/labs/CryptoProofs/CryptoProofsAnswers.md

 **EXERCISE**: 2.5.2 DES Parity Bits

-Having equivalent keys is often considered a weakness in an a cipher.
+Having equivalent keys is often considered a weakness in a cipher.
 However, in the case of DES, it turns out that this is a result of a design choice.
 The lowest bit of each byte of a DES key is actually a [parity bit](https://en.wikipedia.org/wiki/Parity_bit) that